-Airlines and aircraft operators flying into Australia from overseas must meet operational requirements administered by the Department of Agriculture.
+Airlines and aircraft operators flying into Australia from overseas must meet biosecurity requirements administered by the Department of Agriculture.

-- applying to land aircraft or goods at a non first point of entry
+- First points and non-first points of entry landing places and applying to land aircraft or goods at a non-first point of entry

 Infrastructure Development by Australian Airport Operators

 Port operators seeking to introduce international services at a port where border services are not currently provided, or anticipating changes to an existing business model that impact on existing border services, must apply through the Department of Infrastructure, Regional Development and Cities (Infrastructure).
 Port operators are encouraged to contact Infrastructure early in the development of a proposal.

 The Australian Government has established this new clear, transparent and consistent process to help ensure that border services are available at ports when they are required.
 This approach allows border agencies to continue to provide high quality, critical border services to ensure border integrity and the safety of the Australian community, as the number of international travellers continue to grow.